FantomMenaceDAO/MIPs/proposals/mip-3.md

 How long will this roughly take?
 - Art: X weeks
 - Contracts for deploying: X weeks
-- Frontend setup: X weeks
+- Frontend minimal minting site: X weeks

 ### Additional context
 Add any other context or screenshots about the feature request here.